Oil headed for a second monthly increase, its biggest since October, as investors awaited a speech by Federal Reserve Chairman Ben S. Bernanke.

 Brent oil for October settlement rose 86 cents to $113.51 a barrel on the London-based ICE Futures Europe exchange.
 The European benchmark grade’s premium to West Texas Intermediate narrowed to $17.67 from $18.03 yesterday.

 Fed Chairman Bernanke is due to speak today in Jackson Hole, Wyoming.
 Policy makers have said they are prepared to provide new stimulus “fairly soon” unless there is evidence of “substantial and sustainable” improvement in the recovery, according to the minutes of the Federal Open Market Committee meeting that ended Aug.
 1. The group plans to meet in September.

 Companies including BP Plc (BP/) and Chevron Corp.
-(CVX) said they are assessing offshore facilities in the Gulf of Mexico before returning workers.
+(CVX:US) said they are assessing offshore facilities in the Gulf of Mexico before returning workers.
 Isaac was downgraded to a tropical depression after pounding the New Orleans area on the seventh anniversary of Hurricane Katrina.

 Four oil refineries on the U.S. Gulf Coast, capable of processing 882,000 barrels a day and representing 5.1 percent of the country’s capacity, remained shut after Isaac passed.

 Isaac was about 95 miles (150 kilometers) south-southwest of Little Rock, Arkansas, the National Hurricane Center said in an 11 p.m.
 New York time advisory.
 The storm, which made landfall as a hurricane on Aug.
 28, was moving north at 10 miles per hour, with maximum sustained winds of 30 mph.

 Petroleos de Venezuela SA plans to finish cooling the area affected by a fire at its largest refinery as early as today and resume operations, Oil Minister Rafael Ramirez said yesterday.